vtexdocs/dev-portal-content/docs/guides/Troubleshooting/my-store-is-slow-or-unavailable.md

 ### Account in production

 Your account must be set to production.
-Otherwise it cannot be live.
-See this article to learn how to [make sure your account is in production](https://help.vtex.com/tracks/go-live-your-store--4Ns5FxIiksmjsdX2yOTduM/7wFsbWgN4rnZsbjhv8IItX#putting-your-account-into-production).
+Otherwise, your store will not be live.
+See this article for instructions on how to [put your account into production](https://help.vtex.com/tracks/go-live-your-store--4Ns5FxIiksmjsdX2yOTduM/7wFsbWgN4rnZsbjhv8IItX#putting-your-account-into-production).

 ### DNS propagation